Tip: Activate javascript to be able to use all functions of our website

 1 KfW's financing generally contributes to several SDGs at the same time.

-2 The SDG mapping depicted was adjusted for special effects from mandated transactions amounting to 54.24 billion EUR to stabilize and secure energy supply in Germany, which were carried out on behalf of the German government in FY 2022.
-Further information can be found here.
+2 The SDG mapping depicted was adjusted for special effects from mandated transactions amounting to 11.5 billion EUR in FY 2023 and 8.5 billion EUR in FY 2024 to stabilize and secure energy supply in Germany, which were carried out on behalf of the German government.

 KfW Group contributes to all 17 SDGs.
 Our focus on promotion and financing is reflected in the SDG mapping.
 KfW makes the biggest contributions to